 Majors will also be expected to gain geographic breadth by taking one course in each of our three major areas: the United States, Europe, and the non-Western world (Africa, Asia, Latin America, and the Middle East).
 Learn More

 What Will You Do?

 After graduation, many Goucher history majors attend top graduate programs such as at Columbia University and American University, while others embark on careers in local, state, and federal government; law; politics; nonprofit organizations; museums and historical sites; cultural heritage associations; archives; historical societies; education; and business.

-James Dator, Assistant Professor of History: Early-Modern Caribbean, Comparative Slavery & Slave Resistance, African Diaspora
+James Dator, Assistant Professor of History: Early-Modern Caribbean, African American, and African Diaspora

 Matthew Rainbow Hale, Associate Professor of History: Early American History, Atlantic Revolutions, Print Culture